The Best Ways to Get to Bridger Bowl from Bozeman

 There are also rideshare and taxi options available, and it is possible to get to the mountain without having a car of your own.

 No matter how you get to the resort, you’ll be treated to spectacular views along the way, and if you’re lucky, you might even see some elk.
 If you’re driving on your own, we suggest leaving early to avoid a line of cars as you get closer to the resort.
 Most importantly, drive with caution under icy conditions.
 Take your time and arrive safely.
 Here’s how to get there:

-From downtown Bozeman, turn north on Rouse Avenue, which takes you all the way to Bridger Bowl.
-As you get north of town, the road will curve east and turn into Bridger Canyon Drive, which takes you along the east side of the Bridger Mountain Range and right to the ski area.
+From downtown Bozeman, turn north on Rouse Avenue, which will take you all the way to Bridger Bowl.
+(Yes, it’s that simple!)
+As you head north of town, the road will curve east and turn into Bridger Canyon Drive, taking you along the east side of the Bridger Mountain Range.
 Just past mile marker 15, turn left into the Bridger Bowl Road.

-In 2016 Uber launched in Montana, making it much easier to get around without renting a vehicle.
+Uber and Lyft are now about as ubiquitous in Bozeman as they are in most other towns, and it is an option to use one of these services to get up the hill.
 Riders bringing their own skis or snowboards might want to try UberSKI, which offers vehicles equipped with either a ski rack or a truck bed.
-Expect a minimal pickup fee on top of regular Uber rates, and be sure to double check availability as service is limited in some areas.
+Expect a minimal pickup fee on top of regular Uber rates, and be sure to double-check availability, as service is limited in some areas.